I always loved this soup when I was growing up in the Caribbean, and today it is still one of my favorites. My kids love it, too.

 - 1 teaspoon apple cider vinegar

 - In a large stockpot, add 8 cups of water and salt.
-Bring to the boil.
+Bring to a boil.

 - Add pumpkin.
 Cook for about 10 minutes to soften the pumpkin.